Volkswagen ID.3 boot space & seating

 Fold the seats down and it opens up 1,267 litres of luggage space, but the seats don’t fold completely flat.
 This means there’s a significant lump in the floor that you’ll have to heft longer items over to slide them in.
 Still, this is even more of an issue in the Leaf, despite that car having more space with the rear seats up.
 The Nissan also has less room in total than the Volkswagen.

 - 1VerdictThe Volkswagen ID.3 hatchback is an electric family car that promises to be as big a breakthrough as the Beetle and Golf before it – but is it a true revolution?

-- 2Range, battery & chargingThe Volkswagen ID.3 offers a choice of two battery sizes, with a third on the way.
-All promise enough range and charging capability to keep most buyers out of trouble
+- 2Range, battery & chargingThe Volkswagen ID.3 offers a choice of three battery sizes and all promise enough range and charging capability to keep most buyers out of trouble

-- 5Interior & comfortThe Volkswagen ID.3 feels well built, but the interior has a few too many cheap-looking plastic surfaces for our liking
+- 5Interior, dashboard & comfortThe Volkswagen ID.3 feels well built, but the interior has a few too many cheap-looking plastic surfaces for our liking

-- 6Practicality & boot space - currently readingThe Volkswagen ID.3 has enough space for a family, but it’s not the most spacious electric car of its type
+- 6Boot space, seating & practicality - currently readingThe Volkswagen ID.3 has enough space for a family, but it’s not the most spacious electric car of its type